 Another example, some financial advisors get paid an annual percentage of assets under management.
-The beauty of this payment arrangement is that when your investments do well, so does your financial advisor's business.
-In other words, your goals are aligned: both you and your financial advisor have a financial incentive to grow the amount of funds in your portfolio.
+The beauty of this payment arrangement is that when your investments do well, so does your financial advisor’s business.
+In other words, your goals are aligned: both you and your financial advisor have a financial incentive to grow the number of funds in your portfolio.

 This is such an important topic, I recorded a podcast about it.
 Listen to how financial advisors really get paid!

 Why Hiring a CFP® Professional is So Important

 Before you hire a financial advisor, make sure they have credentials.
 Here’s why I believe you should hire a CFP® professional like me!

 Listen, you don’t have to be a victim of financial malpractice.
 The more you know, the less likely a crooked financial “advisor” can do you harm.